Labi001/NutritionApp/README.md

  ✔ From Figma to Jetpack Compose (UI Design process)
  ✔ Clean Architecture for Scalable Apps
- ✔ Shopping Cart feature to allow Users to add Products ✔ Automated Emails when a New Order is created
+ ✔ Automated Emails when a New Order is created
  ✔ Admin Panel
  ✔ Pay on Delivery feature